This scheme is currently closed. Please email w4u.grants@west-dunbarton.gov.uk to arrange a funding discussion.

 All employers are encouraged to pay the Real Living Wage of £12.60.
-The Real Living Wage information can be found here https://www.livingwage.org.uk/what-real-living-wage
+Find Real Living Wage information on the Living Wage Foundation website.

 You can use the fund to help with the costs of recruiting and keeping a person in employment, including an apprenticeship.
 Costs may include, but are not limited to: